 Section 1.
 Awards

-- The Awards Committee shall develop appropriate awards programs to recognize distinguished scientists who have made substantial contributions to Food Science and Technology and its related disciplines.
-Awards programs shall also be developed to recognize promising younger scientists and students.
+A. The Awards Committee shall develop appropriate awards programs to recognize distinguished scientists who have made substantial contributions to Food Science and Technology and its related disciplines.
+Scholarship and awards programs shall also be developed to recognize promising younger scientists and students.

-A. The Chapters Affairs Committee shall be responsible for the relationships between the SOCIETY and the Chapters.
+A. The Chapter Affairs Committee shall be responsible for the relationships between the SOCIETY and the Chapters.
 It shall:

 - Review all petitions for establishment of new Chapters and recommend action to the Board of Directors,